Overview

 About

 Kim is a Fellow of the American College of Trial Lawyers.
-Chambers USA recognized Kim for nationwide Product Liability & Mass Torts (2021-2023) and Texas: Austin & Surrounds – Litigation: General Commercial (2023).
-In its 2023 editorial, Chambers stated that Kim “is an experienced trial lawyer who excels in the handling of complex pharmaceutical and medical device cases.”
+Chambers USA recognized Kim for Nationwide Product Liability & Mass Torts (2021-2024) and Litigation - Trial Lawyers (2024), as well as Texas: Austin & Surrounds – Litigation: General Commercial (2023-2024).
+In its 2024 editorial, Chambers stated that Kim “is an excellent trial lawyer and a great advocate for the company.
+Kim gets results and is also great at working with other lawyers outside her firm.”
 Chambers also included the following quotes from clients and peers about her expertise:

 Kim is a Fellow of the Texas Bar Association and is involved in a variety of organizations including IADC, DRI and the American Bar Association’s Tort Trial and Insurance Practice Section.